fffej/sql-server-gen/README.md

 # sql-server-gen

 The goal of this package is to generate arbitrary SQL Server databases (in the form of create statements).
 Current goal is just to produce full table definitions.
-Currently it does this:
+Currently supported objects types are tables (partial) and sequences (full).

     > sample (arbitrary :: Gen TableDefinition )
     CREATE TABLE @M